 FUNNY FACE (1957) C 103m widescreen dir: Stanley Donen

-w/Audrey Hepburn, Fred Astaire, Kay Thompson, Michel Auclair, Robert Flemyng, Dovima, Virginia Gibson, Suzy Parker, Sunny Harnett, Don Powell
+w/Audrey Hepburn, Fred Astaire, Kay Thompson, Michel Auclair, Robert Flemyng, Dovima, Suzy Parker, Sunny Harnett, Jean Del Val, Virginia Gibson, Sue England, Ruta Lee, Alex Gerry, Iphigenie Castiglioni, Don Powell

 From The Movie Guide: "A film crucial to understanding Hepburn's glorious gamine appeal and one of Astaire's best musicals of the 1950s.
 A satire of both the fashion world and the fashionable pretensions of beatnik life and existentialism, FUNNY FACE concerns the May-December romance between Greenwich Village bookseller Jo Stockton (Hepburn) and Madison Avenue fashion photographer Dick Avery (Astaire).
 Dick discovers the sweet, young Jo and plays Henry Higgins to her Eliza, turning her into a top model in Paris.